 Mindfulness is something that everyone can develop, and it’s something that everyone can try.
-Practised for thousands of years, with origins in Eastern philosophy, and over the past 40 years, it has been taken up in western societies.
+Practiced for thousands of years, and proven to have health benefits by scientific research over the last 40 years.
 People can increase their mindfulness in everyday life, through meditation and yoga, or even by simply paying more attention to regular activities like walking, driving or something that is part of daily routine like brushing your teeth.

 In a mindfulness session, I will teach you how to develop awareness.
 Like anything, it takes practice yet once you connect with this state it becomes easier to access.

 Depression is a feeling state that many people have experienced and recovered from, including me.
-I address it from the perspective of your thinking and emotions.
 The state of depression may have started from something that happened in your life and continually replaying it in the mind, or a learned behaviour from a feeling of no control over external circumstances.
 However it came about, meditation is a powerful tool for change.
 Only you can train your own mind and care about how you feel at any given moment.
 A dedicated daily practice of meditation or mindfulness will guarantee results.

 Milton Erickson was a psychiatrist widely known for his contribution to the field of clinical hypnosis.
 He had an uncanny ability to heal his patients using trance to connect with their unconscious mind.
 Erickson has inspired many generations of therapists to train in Ericksonian hypnosis.